-Bluetooth drivers are an important component of your device’s software.
-With your Bluetooth driver on your PC, you are going to be able to connect some other devices to your computer, such as wireless headphones, wireless cameras, or wireless microphones.
-If you are maybe having some kind of problems with your Bluetooth drivers, that you cannot maybe connect your PC to some other devices, do not worry those errors are really common these days and can be fixed easily.
+Bluetooth drivers are an essential component of your device’s software.
+With your Bluetooth driver on your PC, you will be able to connect other devices to your computer, such as wireless headphones, cameras, or microphones.

 What is a Bluetooth driver?

-- First, you will have to go to the Windows logo in the bottom left corner of your PC’s screen.
+- First, go to the Windows logo in the bottom left corner of your PC’s screen.
 Right-click on the logo to open the menu section.
-Or you can use the keyboard shortcut by pressing the Windows button and the X letter on your keyboard at once.
+Or you can use the keyboard shortcut by pressing the Windows button and the X letter on your keyboard simultaneously.

 - Next, look for the Device Manager option and click on it.

-- Now, click on View and then on the Show hidden device option.
+- Click on View and then on the Show hidden device option.

 - Find the Bluetooth section and click on it so you can expand the menu.

-- Select the Bluetooth Adapter’s entry and right-click on it so that you will get some new options.
+- Select the Bluetooth Adapter entry and right-click on it to get some new options.

-You have now uninstalled and removed the Bluetooth drive from your computer.
+You have now uninstalled and removed the Bluetooth driver from your computer.

-Note: Remember that if your automatic driver update is turned on, you will soon get the new version of the driver, unless you, of course, turn it off.
+Note: Remember that if your automatic driver update is turned on, you will soon get the new version of the driver unless you turn it off.

-When the uninstalling process is done, you will be able to install the driver again on your Windows 10 PC.
+Once the uninstall process is done, you can install the driver again on your Windows 10 PC.

 - Go to the Update & Security section and click on it.

-- Now, you will need to find the Updates button, and tick it so that the Windows will start updating itself and therefore your drivers too.
-There is an option to even install the drivers manually and not automatically.
+- Now, you will need to find the Updates button and tick it so that Windows will start updating itself and your drivers.
+There is even an option to install the drivers manually and not automatically.

-When you installed the driver, you will now need to run it.
+Once you install the driver, you'll need to run it.

 - You can use the shortcut on your keyboard by pressing the Windows key and the R letter to open the Run command.

-- Now, you are going to have to search for the services.msc in that window.
+- You will have to search for the services.msc in that window.

-- When the yet another new window opens, look for the Bluetooth Support Services, click on it and wait until you can see more options on your screen.
+- When another new window opens, look for Bluetooth Support Services, click on it and wait until you see more options on your screen.

 - Click on Properties, find the Startup type drop-down menu, and select Automatic.
 Confirm this by clicking on Ok and you are done!

-Of course, if you want to have a newer driver on your computer, you can download the new driver update that is compatible with your Windows 10 version and then install that version of the driver.
+Of course, if you want a newer driver on your computer, you can download the latest driver update compatible with your Windows 10 version and then install that specific version.